Maybe you’ve got a few tablespoons of freshly squeezed lemon juice left over from your last baking session.

 As for store-bought lemon juice without preservatives, store it as you would fresh lemon juice.

 How Long Lemon Juice Lasts

 Expect freshly squeezed lemon juice to last up to 3 days in the refrigerator, provided you’ve followed the storage instructions above.

-As for store-bought bottles of lemon juice, they’ll last for over a year in your pantry and over 6 months once opened in your refrigerator.
+Store-bought bottles of lemon juice will last for over a year in your pantry and over six months once opened in your refrigerator.
 However, you should note the storage instructions on the packaging, as different quantities of preservatives are used in each brand.

 The Lowdown On Lemon Juice

 Here are the key takeaways on lemon juice:

 - If you’re squeezing lemon juice fresh from the lemon, only squeeze however much you need that day.
 The rind of the lemon acts as a protective seal, and once you’ve squeezed the lemon, the juice will start depleting in Vitamin C.

 - For a storage life of over a year unopened and over half a year opened, opt for store-bought lemon juice with preservatives.

 - With store-bought lemon juice with preservatives, you can store it at room temperature before it’s open.
 Otherwise, opt for the refrigerator.